rodrimati1992/rfcs/0000-phantom-generic-attribute.md

 ### Preconditions

-This attribute would require generic parameters (type and const) to be used a generic argument of a type with the same attribute,or is a PhantomData .
+This attribute would require that fields mentioning generic parameters (type and const) to be types with the same attribute,or PhantomData .

 ### Postconditions